Building the capacity of education professionals to provide disadvantaged children with a high quality education.

 c.)
 Collaborating with professional organizations involved with and interested in the improvement of education for disadvantaged children, youth and families,

 d.)
-Planning and partnership with the United States Department of Education (ED) in mutual efforts to strengthen the program, and
+Planning and partnership with the United States Department of Education (ED) in mutual efforts to strengthen federal education programs, and

 e.)
-Advocating for the educationally disadvantaged children, youth and families.
+Advocating for economically and educationally disadvantaged childrenand youth and their families.

-When voting occurs during a membership meeting (whether in person or electronically), each state shall be limited to one vote.
+When voting occurs during a membership meeting (whether in person or electronically), each member shall be entitled to one vote.

-By action of the Board of Directors, honorary memberships may be conferred upon individuals who have contributed significantly to the work of the Association and the area of ESEA Title I programs but who are not otherwise eligible for membership.
-Honorary members shall be exempt from dues and fees, and, may participate in the same activities as the associate members.
+By action of the Board of Directors, honorary memberships may be conferred upon individuals who have contributed significantly to the work of the Association and the area of programsfor disadvantaged children but who are not otherwise eligible for membership.
+Honorary members shall be exempt from dues and fees, may not run for or hold office or participate on committees, may not vote on Association business, but may otherwise participate in the same activities as other members.

 e.)
 Period of Membership

-The period of membership of each person who joins the Associationin any membership category shall begin the first day of January and shall end on the succeeding last day of December.
+The period of membership of each person who joins the Associationin any membership category shall be 365 days from the payment of dues or granting of a non dues-paying status.

 The officers of the Association shall be a President, a President-elect, a Vice President, a Secretary, and a Treasurer.
-All officers will be elected prior to the annual meeting of the Association by an electronic ballot upon nomination by the nominating committee described in Article IV, Section 1, and by a majority vote of the ballots cast by active members.
-Nominations may also be made by writing in names on the ballot.
-The term of office shall begin following ratification of election results and officer Installation at the membership meeting at the annual national conference.
+Each Officer must represent a different state.
+All voting members are eligible to run for, and may nominate themselves or others to, open offices during the nomination periodavailable at least 45 days in advance of the election.
+All officers will be elected prior to the annual meeting of the Association by an electronic ballot by a majority vote of the ballots cast by voting members.
+The term of office shall beginon January 1, following ratification of election results.
 In conjunction with Association Management, all documents and records of the office shall be made available to the office successor.

-The President shall preside over all meetings of the Board of Directors, the annual meeting, and all special meetings of the Association; shall appoint all officers and committees not otherwise provided for in the Constitution or by a voice vote of the Association; shall be an ex-officio member of all committees of the Association; and shall represent and act in the name of the Association.
+The President shall preside over all meetings of the Board of Directors, the annual meeting, and all special meetings of the Association; shall appoint all committees not otherwise provided for in the Bylaws; shall be an ex-officio member of all committees of the Association; and shall represent and act in the name of the Association.

 The term of this office is for one year.

-Upon completion of the term of office, the President will become the Past President (see Section 8 of this Article) and serve on the Board of Directors for one year.
+Upon completion of the term of office, the President will become the Past President (see Section 8 of this Article).

-The President-elect shall assume the office of President if this office is vacated during the term of office; shall preside over the meeting in the absence of the President; and shall assist the President in the administrative work of the Association.
+The President-elect shall preside over meetings in the absence of the President and shall assist the President in the administrative work of the Association.

-The President-elect shall serve as conference chair for the Association's annual national conference during his/her term of office as President-elect.
+The President-elect shall serve as chair of the national conference planning committee during his/her term of office as President-elect.